msbevers/hashGenerator/README.md

-Examples of execution I ran yesterday:
+Examples of execution I have run while working on tnis exercise:

 Initial Conditions: